St. Charles Child Visitation Lawyers

 Recently enacted changes to the Illinois Marriage and Dissolution of Marriage Act have impacted the state's approach to parental visitation.
 The most major change is a shift from visitation toward a more involved concept of parenting time.
 Even a parent granted minimal parental responsibilities under the new law will reasonable rights to parenting time with the child.
 Restrictions and limits on parenting time may be enforced just as before, based on necessity and the child's best interests.

 At Mevorah & Giglio Law Offices, we are familiar with all of the issues that can arise in visitation or parenting time cases.
 We offer strong advocacy for the needs of our clients and the interests of their children.
 Contact us at 630-932-9100630-932-9100 today for a free initial consultation.
-We have 4 convenient offices to serve you, including Lombard, Bloomingdale, Naperville and St. Charles.
+We have 3 convenient offices to serve you, including Lombard, Bloomingdale, and Naperville.